`

 • In-person Doors Open Ontario

-This distinctive example of Ontario vernacular architecture features Gothic revival and classical revival detailing.
-It was originally the home of Salem Eckardt, a local auctioneer.
-Group of Seven artist Frederick Varley lived here in his later years; he had a studio in the basement.
-The space now showcases the work of local artists and provides a studio for art instruction.
+This distinctive example of Ontario vernacular architecture features elements of both Gothic Revival and Classical Revival styles.
+Originally the home of local auctioneer Salem Eckardt, it later became the residence of Group of Seven artist Frederick Varley, who maintained a studio in the basement.
+Today, the space showcases local artists’ work and offers studio space for art instruction.

 • Adaptive reuse